AUTHORS OF REMEMBER THE TIME: PROTECTING MICHAEL JACKSON IN HIS FINAL DAYS

-Bill & Javon: Mr. Jackson had a great sense of humor.
+Bill & Javon: Mr. Jackson had a great sense of humour.
 He would often joke and laugh with his kids and with us.
 We definitely made an effort to capture that in the book, because a lot of what’s written about him doesn’t show that wonderful side of him.

 MJJC: Was there ever a time when you saw Michael get particularly angry for one reason or another?
 Can you tell us about a time when he lost his temper?

 Bill & Javon: Mr. Jackson was famously non-confrontational.
 He didn’t like conflict, but given the way he was treated by the paparazzi and some people in the industry, he had a lot to be angry about.
 Sometimes it would come out.
 Most of the time, we worked for the sweet, gentle man who sang “Heal the World,” but every now and then we’d see the guy from “Scream.”